mahfujalarony/E-comarce-shop/Readme.md

-# This online e-commerce site is fully operational and running smoothly.
-# It offers secure payment options and real-time order tracking
+# This project is currently in development phase.
+The site is not live yet, but core features are being implemented.